ansible-collections/cloud-content-handbook/backport_changes.md

 ## Patchback Bot

 For the minor release (X.y.0) of the cloud collection, we utilize the patchback bot for backports.
-To enable the bot on selected PRs from the main branch, label the PRs with tags such as backport-X, where X refers to the target stable-X branch.
-These PRs typically contain bug fixes from the main branch.
-Note that new features are not backported.
-After the bot successfully creates the backport PRs, they can be merged upon receiving approvals.
+To enable the bot on selected PRs from the `main` branch, label the PRs with tags such as backport-X, where X refers to the target stable-X branch.

--
+### Backport requirements:

+If `stable-7` is the latest release,

+* Bugfixes and trivial changes  are backported to the previous two active stable branches - `stable-6` and `stable-5`.
+* Feature updates are backported to previous one active branch - `stable-6`.

+After the bot successfully creates the backport PRs, they can be merged to the respective branches upon receiving approvals.